 Caring for your wooden gates in Winter should not be an arduous task.
-Now we are heading into Autumn it is worth spending a small amount of time caring for your gates as the weather turns cooler and wetter.
-Especially if we are to experience the copious wet weather we have had in the last couple of years as on of the biggest challenges to wood is the prolonged exposure to moisture.
-If your wooden gate is unprotected, the rain, sleet, or snow will eventually take its toll.
+Now Autumn is well and truly here it is worth spending a small amount of time caring for your gates as the weather turns cooler and wetter.
+If your wooden gate is unprotected, any rain, sleet, or snow will eventually take its toll.

 Taking good care of your gate does not just make it look better, It is also an important step in ensuring it remains durable for longer.

 Wood rotting is a common problem in the winter.
 There are other ways for wood to rot, but mould and mildew caused by moisture ingress are the main causes.
 When rot sets in, it is virtually impossible to stop it from spreading, so you need to protect your gate from day one.
 Modern UV Oil is one way to protect your wooden gates and is recommended by us as a treatment.
 Investing a short amount of time spent looking after your gates, and maintaining them annually, will help them survive cold winters (and hot summers) and stop unwanted deterioration.

 It is important to regularly check your wooden gate.
 You can quickly find any faults and fix any damage before it gets worse and becomes a bigger issue.
 Aim for a dry mild day in the Autumn to treat your gates.
 Do not treat your gates if they are very wet as this will lock in the moisture.
 Treat with a modern UV oil.
 This will help stop moisture being absorbed into the gate as well as reduce the appearance of checks and shakes in the wood.
 It can also reduce warping.